McShare/pokedrock-docs/docs/README.md

 >   This project is not affiliated with Mojang and has nothing to do with the Pokémon game, creatures and item names are property of The Pokémon Company.

->   This documentation is actively being improved.
-Welcome to log in and contribute to its creation together!
+>   This module and its documentation are actively under development.
+Feel free to contribute to this project on [GitHub](https://github.com/McShare/pokedrock-docs)!